kddubey/cappr/docs/source/statistical_performance.rst

 ..    <iframe src="http://127.0.0.1:8050" width="700" height="500"></iframe>

-I'll study how replicable this result is across classification tasks, model sizes, architectures, and levels of quantization.
+I'll study how replicable this result is across classification tasks, model sizes, and levels of quantization.
 I'll also study explanations for these results.
 The working hypothesis is two-fold:

 - CAPPr-style `prompt-completion formats
   <https://cappr.readthedocs.io/en/latest/select_a_prompt_completion_format.html>`_ can
-  look more like pretraining data.
+  look more like pretraining data, which is typically where a lot of learning happens.
   This is demonstrated in the `COPA demo`_
-- In text generation, the model can generate "I don't know", or make a choice that's difficult to map to the given list of choices.
+- Despite strict instructions not to, models can generate "I don't know", or make a choice that's difficult to map to the given list of choices.
 CAPPr instead has the model make its "best" guess among the given choices.
 This is demonstrated in the `Banking 77 demo`_.

 Calibration